 - Political Exposure 79%

 - High Value Property Owned 19%

 Source: ‘Current Industry Perspectives into AML Risk Management and Due Diligence’ – a 2015 survey of 800+ AML Compliance professionals.
 Research conducted by LexisNexis® Risk Solutions and ACAMS®.

 Identifying who is a PEP can be a challenging process with so many types of classifications and regulatory context.
 Test your knowledge of who should or should not be classified as a politically exposed person with our short, interactive PEP Quiz, which features 3 levels of difficulty.
 How many can you get right?

 Political corruption and the assessment of politically exposed persons

 What are the patterns of political corruption and how can due diligence obligations be addressed in line with the risk-based approach?

 Request a free trial** of WorldCompliance™ Online Search Tool

-To request a free trial** of our PEP list search tool or for more information on how we can help you with your compliance obligations, fill in your details below and a member of our team will be in touch shortly.
+To request a free trial** of our PEP list search tool or for more information on how we can help you with your compliance obligations, please call 029 2067 8555 or fill in your details below and a member of our team will be in touch shortly.